-Top 10 Things To Do In Paris You’ll Love
+Infographic – Top 10 Things to Do in Paris You’ll Love

-The top 10 things to do in Paris include visiting the Eiffel Tower, exploring the Louvre Museum, walking along the Seine River, discovering Montmartre and Sacré-Cœur, seeing Notre-Dame Cathedral, shopping on the Champs-Élysées, relaxing in Luxembourg Gardens, enjoying Parisian cafés, visitng Musée d’Orsay, and exploring Paris hidden gems.
+The top 10 things to do in Paris include visiting the Eiffel Tower, exploring the Louvre Museum, walking along the Seine River, discovering Montmartre and SacrΓ©-CΕ“ur, seeing Notre-Dame Cathedral, shopping on the Champs-Γ‰lysΓ©es, relaxing in Luxembourg Gardens, enjoying Parisian cafΓ©s, visitng MusΓ©e d’Orsay, and exploring Paris hidden gems.
+Explore more detailed in the ultimate Paris itinerary for first-time visitors.

 1. Eiffel Tower – The Heart of Paris